 Joe-Pye weed (Eupatorium purpureum)

 Having weed in its name does not do the Joe-Pye plant justice.
-Perhaps the best terms to use to define this plant would be wildflower, ornamental, herb and butterfly plant.
-Joe- Pye Weed grows best in a full to part sun location with fertile and moist soil.
-It needs adequate space and when grown in mass, adds spectacular color to the surrounding landscape.
+Perhaps the best terms to define this plant would be wildflower, ornamental, herb, and butterfly plant.
+Joe- Pye Weed grows best in full to part sun location with fertile and moist soil.
+It needs adequate space and when several plants are grown together, it adds spectacular color to the surrounding landscape.

 The many varieties of Joe-Pye have substantial height differences.
 The tallest reaches a height of ten feet and the dwarf variety (Gateway) grows to about four feet.
 To keep the plant contained neatly in a garden, it is recommended to stake the Joe-Pye Weed early and pinch them back to keep them a little shorter and bushier.

-The Joe-Pye Weed flowers, which bloom from mid-summer until a hard frost, also differ in color, offering large showy shades of purple, pink or white cluster-like flower heads.
-The purple shades of flowers are the most attractive varieties for butterflies.
-This flowering plant along with its vanilla-like fragrant foliage, makes the Joe-Pye Weed lovely for gardens, landscapes, and cut flowers.
+The Joe-Pye Weed flowers, which bloom from mid-summer until a hard frost, also differ in color, offering large showy shades of purple, pink, or white cluster-like flower heads.
+The purple hues of flowers are the most attractive varieties for butterflies.
+This flowering plant and its vanilla-like fragrant foliage make the Joe-Pye Weed lovely for gardens, landscapes, and cut flowers.